thomiz/build-pipeline/README.md

 # FHIR build pipeline

  The main goal of this guide is to show how you can generate an implementation guide from FHIR-profiles and other conformance resources defined for your FHIR project.
 The implementation guide should document how to implement a client and/or a server that is to integrate to your FHIR implementation and what semantic requirements the client/server should conform to.

  ![FHIR Build Workflow](igs/FHIRbuild/input/images/workflow.png)

+**Profiling** To make a FHIR implementation guide you first have to define the conformance resources that defines the semantic rules of you implementation.
+This step is called [Profiling](https://www.hl7.org/fhir/profiling.html) and usually produce a number for FHIR conformance resources either in the form of XML/JSON or SUSHI FSH files.

+**Documenting** To make an Implementation Guide readable for humans you have to explain the use-case(s) your implementation implements and how the conformance resources are used to achieve interoperability supporting the use-case(s).
+This step is called documenting and the end result is usually a number of assets descriping the problem and their solution using your implementation.
+The assets are usually images and text that can be structured into a human readable document.

+**Generating** To generate the actual FHIR implementation guide the FHIR tooling can generate static html pages that consists of all you conformance resources and all the documentation generated in the Documenting step.
+The end result is a number of html pages that can be published on the internet.

+**Hosting** The finished implementation guide generated in the last step can be hosted on you preferred web hosting site.
+The generated FHIR package should be published in the [FHIR package registry](https://registry.fhir.org/)

 ## Running IG-publisher as a Github-workflow